Benefits of adequate protein intake and plant protein

 The role of protein in weight management

-Environmental effects of plant-based protein
+Environmental impacts of plant-based protein

 Plant-based diet and animal rights